Robert Young (actor): Film career

 Young appeared in over 100 films between 1928 and 1952.
-In spite of having a "tier B" status, he co-starred with some of the studio's most illustrious actresses, such as Katharine Hepburn, Margaret Sullavan, Norma Shearer, Joan Crawford, Helen Hayes, Luise Rainer, Hedy Lamarr, Helen Twelvetrees and (unrelated) Loretta Young.
-Yet most of his assignments consisted of short B movies, also known as "programmers", which required brief two- to three-week shooting schedules.
+In spite of having a "tier B" status, he co-starred with some of the studio's most illustrious actresses, such as Katharine Hepburn, Margaret Sullavan, Norma Shearer, Joan Crawford, Susan Hayward, Dorothy McGuire, Helen Hayes, Luise Rainer, Hedy Lamarr, Helen Twelvetrees and (unrelated) Loretta Young.
+Most of his assignments consisted of short B movies, also known as "programmers," which required brief two- to three-week shooting schedules.
 Actors who were relegated to such hectic routines appeared, as Young did, in some six to eight movies per year.

 As an MGM contract player, Young was obligated to accept any film assigned to him or risk being placed on suspension—and many actors who were placed on suspension were prohibited from earning a salary from any endeavor at all, even those unrelated to the film industry.
 In 1936, MGM summarily loaned Young to Gaumont British in the U.K. for two films; the first, Secret Agent, was directed by Alfred Hitchcock, while the other, It's Love Again, co-starred Jessie Matthews.
 While in England, he was convinced that MGM intended to terminate his contract, but he was mistaken.

 He unexpectedly received one of his most rewarding roles late in his MGM career, in H.M.
 Pulham, Esq.
 (1941), which also benefited from one of Hedy Lamarr's most effective performances.
 He once remarked that he was assigned only those roles which Robert Montgomery and other A-list actors had rejected.

-After his contract expired with MGM, Young starred in light comedies and dramas for studios such as 20th Century Fox, United Artists, and RKO Radio Pictures.
+After his contract with MGM expired, Young starred in light comedies and dramas for studios such as 20th Century Fox, United Artists, and RKO Radio Pictures.
 From 1943, Young had more challenging roles in films like Claudia, The Enchanted Cottage, They Won't Believe Me, The Second Woman, and Crossfire.
 His portrayals of unsympathetic characters in several of these later films—which had seldom been the case in his MGM pictures—were applauded by numerous critics.
 In 1949, he returned to MGM briefly to appear in That Forsyte Woman with Errol Flynn and Greer Garson.
 He played the second lead in Secret of the Incas (1954) starring Charlton Heston, the film upon which Raiders of the Lost Ark was subsequently loosely based.
 Despite the picture's superior quality while being shot on location at Machu Picchu, it was the last feature film in which he appeared.
 Young's career had begun an incremental and almost imperceptible decline, despite a propitious beginning as a freelance actor without the nurturing of a major studio.
 He had continued starring as a leading man in the late 1940s and early 1950s, but only in mediocre films, and occasionally playing supporting roles in important films.
 Then, he subsequently disappeared from the silver screen—only to reappear, successfully, several years later on a much smaller one.